Yitro: Exodus chapter 20

 The Mishnah taught that both men and women are obligated to carry out all commandments concerning their fathers.
 Rav Judah interpreted the Mishnah to mean that both men and women are bound to perform all precepts concerning a father that are incumbent upon a son to perform for his father.

+The Mishnah taught that honoring one's parents yields profits in this world, while the principal endures in the World To Come.